PTDI certifies courses at truck driving schools. PTDI is not a truck driving school and does not offer courses.

 PTDI requires a minimum of 104 hours in a classroom and lab setting combined.
 Lab includes such activities as pre-trip inspections, diagnosing/reporting malfunctions, handling cargo and using a simulator.
 PTDI requires a minimum of 44 hours behind-the-wheel (BTW) time per student, including a combination of range and street operation.
 Some time with loaded trailer and at night are also required.
 Observation time (including as a passenger in the cab) does not count toward PTDI-certifiable time.

-The average cost of courses that are PTDI-certified is about $4,980 (based on 2009 reporting of schools to
+The average cost of courses that are PTDI-certified is about $6,000 (based schools reporting to

 PTDI.)
 This includes publicly-funded, private and carrier schools combined.